pattern-lab/patternlab-node/packages/docs/src/docs/advanced-page-follow.md

 ---

-title: Multi browser & Multi device Testing with Page Follow | Pattern Lab
+title: Multi browser & Multi device Testing with Page Follow
-heading: Multi browser & Multi device Testing with Page Follow
+tags:
+  - docs
 ---

-{% capture m %}

 The Pattern Lab's Page Follow feature gives developers the ability to have one browser control other browsers that connect to the Pattern Lab website.
 Pattern Lab Node utilizes [BrowserSync](http://www.browsersync.io/) to synchronize all connected browsers and devices.